Cheeses12/ObsidianRepo/Education and Capitalism/Inside the Capitalist Education System.md

 		- Instill in young people the ideals of individualism
 		- Teach children about American supremacy
 		- Teach children the supposed unquestionable power of capital
+		- Since No Child Left Behind, the Military has unfettered access to students
+		- Research has shown that large cooperations make large donations to